ralna/RALFit/libRALFit/doc/Fortran/howtouse.rst

 Argument lists and calling sequences
 ------------------------------------

-We use square brackets to indicate  arguments.
-In each call, optional arguments follow the argument inform.
+We use square brackets to indicate optional arguments, which follow the argument :f:type:`inform`.
 Since we reserve the right to add additional optional arguments in future releases of the code, **we strongly recommend that all optional arguments be called by keyword, not by position**.